Morganls23/techSmithSoftware/docs/PROD-LICENSE.md

 and answer the prompts with your DEVOPS User/Key.

-This will place your DEVOPS USER/KEY in to a Ping Identity property file found at `~/.pingidentity/devops`.  with the following variable names set (see example below).
+This will place your DEVOPS USER/KEY into a Ping Identity property file found at `~/.pingidentity/devops`.  with the following variable names set (see example below).

 ```text